-BNP Paribas Singapore and the BNP Paribas Foundation based in Paris, together with the National Cancer Centre Singapore “NCCS”, today announce the launch of the BNP Paribas-NCCS Regional Fellowship Programme.
+BNP Paribas Singapore and the BNP Paribas Foundation (unavailable link) based in Paris, together with the National Cancer Centre Singapore “NCCS”, today announce the launch of the BNP Paribas-NCCS Regional Fellowship Programme.
 This collaboration between BNP Paribas and the National Cancer Center Singapore (NCCS) is the first of its kind for both organizations in Singapore.

 This programme will provide post-graduate medical training for doctors who are involved in the diagnosis and treatment of cancer patients, in developing countries in Asia.
 It also aims to facilitate cross-border transfer of knowledge, skills and technology in the field of oncology, between NCCS and a partner medical institution from a regional developing country.